CBL Iron Condor Strategy

 What is a iron condor on CBL?

 A iron condor on CBL is the iron condor strategy applied to CBL (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With CBL stock trading near $53.20, the strikes shown on this page are snapped to the nearest listed CBL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With CBL stock at $58.47 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed CBL chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are CBL iron condor max profit and max loss calculated?